How to level up your Google Business Profile with questions and answersBy Erika Polishchuk

 - How does the Google Q&A feature work?

-- Why you should optimize your Google Business Profile questions and answers
+- Why you should optimize your Google My Business questions and answers

 - How your clients benefit from Google’s Q&A feature